bkim3395/Melp/README.md

 [Melp Live](https://melp-yelp-clone.herokuapp.com/#/)

 Melp is a Yelp clone.
-You can browse restaurants in your local area, look up information about specific businesses, including photos of the business, and submit a review optionally with pictures.
+User can browse restaurants in their local area, look up information about specific business and submit a review optionally with pictures.

 # Features